Essay Introduction

 Rather than simply writing something that your readers already know, the above-improved hook example introduces an intriguing claim about the religious significance of the book of the Holy Quran.

-Next, provide background information so your readers can comprehend the context of your topic of investigation.
-The background information generally includes the following information:
+Next, provide background information so your readers can comprehend the context of your topic.
+The background information generally includes the following:

 The background text should refer to the main body’s important points without supporting evidence and analysis.